List of BioShock characters: Booker DeWitt

 It is revealed in the game's climax that Booker is the father of Elizabeth (who was originally named Anna).
 Comstock, having gone sterile and desiring an heir, had the Luteces persuade Booker in 1893 to give her to them, in exchange for his debt being paid.
 Booker later regretted his decision, and attempted to stop Comstock and the Luteces as they left through a portal.
 In the struggle, Anna's finger was severed as the portal closed.
 The Luteces later contacted Booker and offered to bring him to Comstock's reality and stop him after he betrayed them.
 Booker accepted this, but the effects of inter-dimensional travel caused his memory to confuse finding Elizabeth with giving away Anna.

-Elizabeth takes Booker to the river the baptism was supposed to occur, adding that while he rejected it, another Booker in a different reality accepted it and became Comstock.
-She (and other Elizabeth's from different realities) concludes that the only way to prevent Comstock from being born is to "drown" Booker, which he accepts.
+Elizabeth takes Booker to the river where the baptism was supposed to occur, adding that while he rejected it, another Booker in a different reality accepted it and became Comstock.
+She (and other Elizabeths from different realities) concludes that the only way to prevent Comstock from being born is to "drown" Booker, which he accepts.
 He is then "drowned" in the river.
-In the post-credits scene, a Booker (it is unclear of this is the one played through the game or one from a different reality) awakens in his home in 1893.
+In the post-credits scene, a Booker (it is unclear if this is the one played through the game or one from a different reality) awakens in his home in 1893.
 He goes into Anna's room, but what he finds is left unknown.
 It is revealed in Burial at Sea that another Comstock fled to Rapture using Booker's identity, but is killed by Elizabeth.
-An aspect of Booker later speaks to Elizabeth in her head, guiding her through Rapture.
+An imaginary version of Booker later speaks to Elizabeth in her head, guiding her through Rapture.

-The character of Booker was well received.
-He was nominated for the Best Male Character by Cheat Code Central, awarded second place.
-Troy Baker was also praised for his performance as Booker.
+Troy Baker was praised for his performance as Booker.
 At the 2013 Spike VGX, his role as Booker was nominated for Best Voice Actor; he ultimately won the award for his role as Joel in The Last of Us.